Applicants are strongly encouraged to review the Admissions Procedures and Frequently Asked Questions before applying.

 Important Dates and Timeline

-July 14, 2023 – PharmCAS (http://www.pharmcas.org) and the University of Georgia College of Pharmacy Supplemental application open.
+July 10, 2025 – PharmCAS (http://www.pharmcas.org) and the University of Georgia College of Pharmacy Supplemental Application open.

-December 1, 2023 – Priority Deadline for PharmCAS and the University of Georgia College of Pharmacy supplemental application.
+December 1, 2025 – Priority Deadline for PharmCAS and the University of Georgia College of Pharmacy Supplemental Application.
 Both applications have the same deadline.

-June 1, 2024 – Application Deadline for PharmCAS and the University of Georgia College of Pharmacy.
+June 1, 2026 – Final application Deadline for PharmCAS and the University of Georgia College of Pharmacy Supplemental Application.
 Both applications have the same deadline.

 Helpful Material to Review Before You Apply